rhankin214/cse15l-lab-reports/Week 2 Lab Report.md

 <br> <br>
 ## Step 5: Moving files with SCP
 The server's not worth much to us if we can't run our own programs on it.
 To do that we use `scp` to send files we write on our own computers over to the server.
-The format for an scp command is simply `scp <filename> cs15lsp22aaa@ieng6.ucsd.edu`.
+The format for an scp command is simply 'scp <filename> cs15lsp22aaa@ieng6.ucsd.edu:~/'.
 Remember to replace 'aaa' with your unique letter combination.
 <br>
 You can also send it to a specific directory in the server by putting `cs15lsp22aaa@ieng6.ucsd.edu:~` and insert the filepath after the '~'
 Here's an example of me using scp to move the example.txt file from my own pc to the server.